threefoldfoundation/info_sdk/src/smartcontract_for_it/capacity_0db.md

 This primitive allows a user to reserve some storage on a node.
 The storage is exposed through [0-DB](https://github.com/Threefoldtech/0-DB), a low level key-value store that uses the RESP (redis) protocol.

-0-DB is responsible to get the best write and read speed out of the disk or SSD exposed underneath.
+0-DB is responsible to get the best write and read speed out of the HDD or SSD exposed underneath.

 When a user reserves a 0-DB namespace, a portion of a disk is reserved for the user.
 This portion of disk is called a namespace.
 A namespace is protected by a password and has a certain size.